 The best way to improve the quality of proposals and reduce the number of unwelcome approaches is to communicate – tell people what you want!
 Spell out to potential applicants what you are looking for in their proposals.
 Your corporate website is the best avenue to outline your sponsorship policy and guidelines.
 More advice on this in a forthcoming e-book on giving corporate sponsorship.

-Prepare a concise paper that outlines your sponsorship policy and guidelines, and make it widely available.
+Prepare a concise paper that outlines your sponsorship policy and guidelines, post it to your corporate website, and make it widely available.
 Consider where sponsorship seekers contact your organization about sponsorship.
 Typical approaches are made to your:

 Ensure your sponsorship document is circulated widely to every department within your organization – to managers and especially to frontline staff who receive contacts from the public – staff such as receptionists, personal assistants, telephonists, secretaries and call centre staff.
-Enquirers can simply be referred to the sponsorship area of your corporate website or they can be emailed or posted a copy of the guidelines.
+Enquirers can simply be referred to the sponsorship area of your corporate website or a copy of the guidelines can be emailed or posted to them.
 The job of your frontline staff is made easier by having this material at hand.

 Also, your employees will better understand your sponsorship strategy if you circulate the document internally to them.
 They will be able to provide useful advice to people who may raise the possibility of sponsoring groups they are associated with.
 Sometimes employees themselves suggest sponsorship activities to you and therefore the guidelines can assist them to understand what is required.

 If you receive proposals from people who have obviously not read your sponsorship guidelines, return their application with a copy of your guidelines and a form letter requesting them to revise their application to fit your selection criteria.
 They may not be pleased about being obliged to do more work, but they will start to realize that tailored approaches are essential if they have any chance of getting to first base.